 Minimum Wage Laws

 Under the FLSA, employers must pay the “minimum cash wage’ at least, which is currently $2.13 per hour.
-While this may seem shocking, we assure you that it is completely legal to pay tipped employees $2.13 per hour.
-As long as their tips bring them up to, or over the minimum wage, employers are not breaking any laws.
-Before the recent changes to the law in November of 2021, the U.S generally did not standardize tip management.
-Therefore, tipped employees had no guaranteed rights to keep all of their earned tips.
+While this may seem shocking, we assure you that paying tipped employees $2.13 per hour is entirely legal.
+Employers are not breaking any laws as long as their tips bring them up to or over the minimum wage.

 Tip Pools in Tip Management